borisk22/chemistryPDF/README.md

-In short I will put example of usage.
+I will put example of usage.